 Pit bulls are susceptible animals who pick up on subtle cues from their owners, such as body language or tone of voice, which can affect how they react in certain situations.
-Therefore, owners of these breeds must remain calm yet firm while giving commands.
+Therefore, owners of these breeds must remain calm yet firm while giving commands, teaching how to discipline a pitbull.
 Hence, the dog understands what behavior is expected of them without feeling threatened or scared by harsh words or gestures from their owner/trainer.

-Pit bulls also need consistency when training since any inconsistency could confuse them about what behavior is acceptable and unacceptable in certain circumstances; this could lead the dog to make mistakes due to a lack of clarity about expectations set by its owner/trainer.
-Consistency should include using the exact command words each time a particular action needs to be done (eg. sit) and rewarding good behavior with treats or praise immediately after it has been completed successfully – this helps reinforce positive behaviors over time.
+Pit bulls also need consistency when training since any inconsistency could confuse them about what behavior is acceptable and unacceptable in certain circumstances; this could lead to the dog making mistakes due to a lack of clarity about expectations set by its owner/trainer.
+Consistency should include using the exact command words in learning how to discipline a pitbull, each time a particular action needs to be done (eg. sit) and rewarding good behavior with treats or praise immediately after it has been completed successfully – this helps reinforce positive behaviors over time.

-Finally, patience must be exercised when training a pit bull since these breeds take longer than other types of dogs before fully comprehending new concepts; however, once learned, these concepts will stick with them forever.
-With consistent practice, repetition, and rewards for good behaviors, your pup will soon learn all the basics necessary for proper obedience.
+Finally, patience must be exercised when training a pitbull in how to discipline a pitbull, since these breeds take longer than other types of dogs before fully comprehending new concepts; however, once learned, these concepts will stick with them forever.
+With consistent practice in how to discipline a pitbull, repetition, and rewards for good behaviors, your pup will soon learn all the basics necessary for proper obedience.

 Socialization is an integral part of raising a well-behaved pit bull.
 It helps them learn how to interact with other animals and people appropriately and teaches them what behaviors are acceptable and which aren’t.
 Socializing your pit bull should start when they are young puppies, but it can be done at any age.